Kasonnara/caravan-war/ROADMAP.md

   - [X] Improve/equalize overall design
   - [X] Add a favicon
   - [X] Add some images
   - [ ] Make beginner/casual/advanced modes.
 From simpler most important parameters to more precise and exhaustive configuration.
+  - [ ] Use some clientside callbacks
 - Make proper tests
   - [ ] Enable a clean way to run in development or production modes
   - [ ] Tests